Pacific Surfliner: History

 On September 30, 2022, all rail service between and was suspended due to coastal erosion under the track in San Clemente.
 Emergency repairs were expected to take at least 90 days.
 Full Pacific Surfliner service resumed on April 17, 2023.
 Service south of Irvine was again suspended on April 27 due to further erosion at Casa Romantica.
 Service resumed on May 27, 2023.
 Service was suspended again on June 5 due to continued erosion at Casa Romantica and resumed on July 19.
 Service was suspended on January 25, 2024, due to a landslide at San Clemente.
 The state declared an emergency on February 1, allowing the Orange County Transportation Authority to access emergency funding.
 Limited service through the landslide area resumed on March 6, 2024, followed by full service on March 25.

-In January 2025, LOSSAN was awarded a $27 million federal grant to fund restoration of the 11th, 12th, and 13th daily round trips, resuming pre-pandemic frequency.
+In January 2025, LOSSAN was awarded a $27 million federal grant, part of SB 125, to fund restoration of the 11th, 12th, and 13th daily round trips, resuming pre-pandemic frequency.
 The 11th round trip resumed on March 31, 2025, followed by the 12th on June 16.
-The 13th round trip is expected to resume in November 2025.
+The 13th round trip resumed on January 26, 2026.

+In May 2026, a third daily roundtrip between Los Angeles and San Luis Obispo was added to the schedule, increasing service to six daily trips to Goleta and three to San Luis Obispo.

+In September 2026, high waves and surf heights caused by Hurricane Marie resulted in some of the ballast eroding into the ocean.